Aquiles-JG/RimworldCookingRedux/README.md

 <p> <b>Sounds:</b> Mike Koenig at soundbible.com</p>
 <p>Rimworld is owned by Tynan Sylvester.</p>
 <h3>Disclaimer</h3>
 <p>The art is mostly made by me, commissioned or borrowed from abandoned mods.
-However, there might be unnoticed images that rightfully belong to ongoing mods.
+However, there might be unnoticed images that rightfully belong to still ongoing mods.
 If so, I do not claim ownership to these textures.
 This mod is for private use only.</p>
 <h3>Special thanks</h3>
 Rimworld Cooking Redux would have never happen without the inspiration of Jabbamonkey's beautiful art and the complexity of Tobe's Realistic Farming, a very old mod that was the predecessor of others, like Vegetable Garden.
 My endless gratitude to both.